Arction/javascript-charts-performance-comparison/README.md

 Read more about Lightning Chart JS performance why and how at our [web site](https://www.arction.com/high-performance-javascript-charts/).

-To interact with LightningChart JS Surface charts, please continue in our [Surface chart examples gallery](https://www.arction.com/lightningchart-js-interactive-examples/search.html?t=surface).
+To interact with LightningChart JS Line charts, please continue in our [Line chart examples gallery](https://www.arction.com/lightningchart-js-interactive-examples/search.html?t=line).

 ## Replicating performance benchmarks